awsdocs/aws-organizations-docs/doc_source/orgs_manage_accounts_close.md

 1. In the confirmation box, choose **Close Account**\.

 After you close an AWS account, you can no longer use it to access AWS services or resources\.
 For the 90 days after you close your account \(the "Post\-Closure Period"\), you will be able to log in to view past bills and access AWS Support\.
 You can contact AWS Support within the Post\-Closure Period to reopen the account\.
 For more information, see [How do I reopen my closed AWS account?](https://aws.amazon.com/premiumsupport/knowledge-center/reopen-aws-account/) in the Knowledge Center\.

+**Note**
+For security reasons, AWS ***never*** reuses an AWS account ID number after the account is closed\.
+As a result of this security measure, if you happen to leave an ID for a closed account in an IAM policy, an unknown account with the same ID won't have access to your resources\.
+However, we recommend that you remove references to closed accounts, in accordance with the [security best practice of granting the least privilege needed to get the job done](https://docs.aws.amazon.com/IAM/latest/UserGuide/best-practices.html#grant-least-privilege)\.